 2 cups coarsely chopped fresh baby spinach leaves

-In large bowl, beat dressing ingredients with wire whisk until sugar is dissolved and mixture is well blended.
+large bowl, beat dressing ingredients with wire whisk until sugar is dissolved

-#909: Chicken Salad Dijon With Grapes and Apple
+immediately or refrigerate up to 8 hours. #909: Chicken Salad Dijon With Grapes and Apple

 Oh my goodness, this chicken salad is delicious!
 I don't like real chicken breasts in my chicken salad so I used a can of shredded chicken instead.
 I will definitely be making this again.
 Yummy!!
 The only change (besides the boneless, skinless chicken breast, was to cut down on the Dijon mustard A LOT!
 The recipe calls for equal parts Dijon and yogurt and it was WAY too mustard-y for my liking.
 So I did 1 tbsp of Dijon mustard to 3 tbsp to yogurt.
 Much better!